timblakel/timblakel.github.io/README.md

 ### Flash Card Studying Site
 [https://timblakel.github.io/react-flash-card/](https://timblakel.github.io/react-flash-card/) and [repository](https://github.com/timblakel/react-flash-card.git).
 I decided to make a site for studying flash cards after watching Dr. Bart's TA-Trainer video.
 I used my previous knowledge of TypeScript, HTML, and CSS and added what I learned about React and Bootstrap.
 Hooks keep track of flash cards, which can be cycled through, flipped, saved, and have new flash cards created.
-I built upon Dr. Bart's demonstration of interfaces to make my own flashCard interface.
+I built upon Dr. Bart's demonstration of interfaces to make my own flashCard interface (changed fields).
 I also took inspiration from the TA-trainer's use of hooks to implement in my own app.
+For example, Dr. Bart followed the state of a boolean determining whether the answer is revealed, but I created a field in flashCard interface corresponding to if it is flipped up/down.

 [Change log and to do list](https://timblakel.github.io/changelogToDo/)